Think Blue for Logos: Blue is the Hue of Success

 For Facebook, the answer was more simple than you might think.
 Mark Zuckerberg is red-green colorblind, and blue is one of the only colors he can see in all its vibrancy.

 But blue worked for other reasons.
-From Superman’s suit to the Tiffany’s box, blue is a staple of cool in American pop culture.
+From Superman’s suit to Tiffany’s box, blue is a staple of cool in American pop culture.
 In the 21st century, its implicit association with blue jeans affirms the color’s hip and youthful sensibility.
+Blue is soothing, the color of the sky and an easy to love color.
 It’s even the name of the most Google’d baby in the world, Jay Z and Beyonce’s “Blue Ivy.”

 Blue is also the color of business, royalty and power

 Blue dye was rare and expensive throughout history, which lead to its association with royalty and power (hence the phrase, “blue bloods” for aristocracy).
 The Ancient Greeks had entire factories dedicated solely to making blue, and it got an even bigger bump in 434 AD, when the Catholic church color coded the saints and chose a blue robe for the Virgin Mary.

 It has been seen as a trustworthy and reliable color ever since.